Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 # Configuration

-After the Commit-Boost CLI is setup as detailed in the previous section, you will need to create a `cb-config.toml` file, detailing all the services that you want to run.
+After the Commit-Boost CLI and the modules are setup as detailed in the previous section, you will need to create a `cb-config.toml` file, detailing all the services that you want to run.

 For a full explanation of all the fields, check out [here](https://github.com/Commit-Boost/commit-boost-client/blob/main/config.example.toml).

+For some additional examples on config presets, check out [here](https://github.com/Commit-Boost/commit-boost-client/tree/main/configs).

 ## Minimal PBS setup on Holesky
 ```toml